-Infrahyoid muscles include five muscles: m. omohyoideus, m. sternohyoideus, m. sternothyroideus, m. thyrohyoideus and m. levator glandulae thyroideae, which is, however, inconstant in humans.
+The infrahyoid musculature includes five muscles: m. omohyoideus, m. sternohyoideus, m. sternothyroideus, m. thyrohyoideus, and m. levator glandulae thyroideae.

-In evolutionary terms, they are assigned to the large ventral longitudinal muscle system.
-In medical literature the m. omohyoideus also counts as part of the immigrated trunk musculature, which has insertion on the shoulder girdle – due to its osseous origin.
+In evolutionary terms, the muscles are assigned to the large ventral longitudinal muscle system.
+In medical literature, the m. omohyoideus is considered part of the immigrated trunk musculature, which has insertion on the shoulder girdle, due to its osseous origin.

-Special Features: A peculiarity of this muscle is its origin since for some humans the origin is the clavicula and not the scapula.
-This variation is called musculus cleidohyoideus; the function and innervation remain the same.
+Note: A peculiarity of this muscle is its origin.
+In some humans, the origin is the clavicula and not the scapula; this variation is called musculus cleidohyoideus.
+The function and innervation remain the same.

-This muscle originates at the posterior surface of the manubrium sterni, the medial end of the clavicula and partly from the sternoclavicular joint (SCJ).
+This muscle originates at the posterior surface of the manubrium sterni, the medial end of the clavicula, and partly from the sternoclavicular joint (SCJ).
 It inserts at the lower edge of the os hyoideum.
-At active innervation via ansa cervicalis profunda of the plexus cervicalis (C1-C3) this muscle pulls the hyoid in a caudal direction and fixates it if the suprahyoid muscles tense.
+Muscular sternohyoideus is innervated via ansa cervicalis profunda of the plexus cervicalis (C1-C3), pulls the hyoid bone in a caudal direction, and fixates it when the suprahyoid muscles tenses.

-Special Features: This muscle is morphologically both prepared and flat at origin, and it becomes narrower and thicker in the cranial direction.
+Note: This muscle can flatten at the origin and becomes narrower and thicker in the cranial direction.

 The m. sternothyroideus is thicker than the m. sternohyoideus, which is located more superficially.
-The m. sternothyroideus originates from the rear of the manubrium sterni and its insertion is at the linea obliqua of the cartilago thyroidea.
+The m. sternothyroideus originates from the rear of the manubrium sterni, and its insertion site is at the linea obliqua of the cartilago thyroidea.
 This means that it is located directly next to the thyroid capsule.
 If the m. sternothyroideus tightens, the thyroid capsule and the larynx are moved in a caudal direction.
-The innervation is the same as for all other infrahyoid muscles and takes place via the ansa cervicalis profunda of the plexus cervicalis (C1-C3).
+The innervation is the same as for all other infrahyoid muscles via the ansa cervicalis profunda of the plexus cervicalis (C1-C3).

-Special Features: Morphologically, the m. thyrohyoideus is a wide muscle plate covering and adhering to the membrana thyrohyoidea.
+Note: Morphologically, the m. thyrohyoideus represents a wide muscle plate covering and adhering to the membrana thyrohyoidea.

 Musculus levator glandulae thyroideae

-As already mentioned above, the m. levator glandulae thyroideae is not found in every human.
+As mentioned above, the m. levator glandulae thyroideae is not found in every human.
 It is a separated part of the m. thyrohyoideus.
-Its origin is at the corpus ossis hyoidei and its insertion at the isthmus glandulae thyroidea.
-At active innervation via the ansa cervicalis profunda of the plexus cervicalis (C1-C3), it raises the thyroid gland.
+Its origin is at the corpus ossis hyoidei, and its insertion site is at the isthmus glandulae thyroidea.
+Innervated by ansa cervicalis profunda of the plexus cervicalis (C1-C3), it raises the thyroid gland.

 The infrahyoid muscles pull the os hyoideum and the larynx in a caudal direction.
-Because of this additional function besides the stabilization of the larynx via the sternothyroidal muscle loop, the infrahyoid muscles have influence on phonation, the human formation of speech.
-If the thyroid cartilage is tilted against the cricoid cartilage due to changes in the muscle tone, for example, the tension of the vocal chord also changes.
+Besides the stabilization of the larynx via the sternothyroidal muscle loop, the infrahyoid muscles have another function: They influence phonation, the formation of speech.
+For example, if the thyroid cartilage is tilted against the cricoid cartilage due to changes in muscle tone, then vocal cord tension also changes.

-Because of their connection to the hyoid, all the muscles described have an influence on the hyoid, which also has consequences for the motility of the osseous structures.
-If soft tissues are damaged, e.g. via neuronal lesions, this can lead to a position- and movement disorder of the os hyoideum, which can result in speech disorders.
-In the case of such symptoms an examination of the supra- and infrahyoid muscles is required.
+Because of their connection to the hyoid, all the muscles described above have an influence on the hyoid, which results in the motion of osseous structures.
+If soft tissues are damaged (e.g., neuronal lesions), this can lead to position and movement disorders of the os hyoideum, which can result in speech disorders.
+When such symptoms arise, examination of the supra and infrahyoid muscles is required.

-Because of the direct connection to the jaw muscles and the cranium or the cranial base, it may also be necessary to examine the atlantooccipital joint in connection with possible positional changes.
-Treatment may be provided in the form of either physiotherapy or speech therapy, for example.
+Because of the direct connection to the jaw muscles and the cranium or the cranial base, it may also be necessary to examine the atlanto-occipital joint.
+Treatment may include physiotherapy or speech therapy.

-Since the infrahyoid musculature is usually only affected by secondary pathologies, which by and large result from neuronal lesions, it makes sense to take a closer look at the motor nerve branches that innervate the muscules.
+Because the infrahyoid musculature often is affected by secondary pathologies, largely as a result of neuronal lesions, it makes sense to take a closer look at the motor nerve branches innervating the muscles.

-The ansa cervicalis profunda is a nerve loop of segments C1-C3 which is responsible for the motor innervation of the infrahyoid muscles.
-The sensory innervation takes place via other structures.
-The ansa cervicalis profunda is formed by two stems: the radix superior and the radix inferior.
+The ansa cervicalis profunda is a nerve loop of segments C1-C3, which is responsible for motor innervation of the infrahyoid muscles.
+Sensory innervation takes place via other structures.
+The ansa cervicalis profunda is formed by two stems: the radix superior and radix inferior.

 The motor fibers from segment C1 form the radix superior, which runs alongside the n. hypoglossus (cranial nerve XII) and then separates into the trigonum caroticum.
-There it fuses with the radix inferior, which proceeds diagonally above the v. jugularis interna, whose connection to the infrahoid muscle should already be familiar to the reader.
+There, it fuses with the radix inferior, which proceeds diagonally above the v. jugularis interna.
 The radix inferior contains fibers of vertebral segments C2 and C3.

 Vena jugularis interna

 The sinus sigmoideus fuses with the v. jugularis interna shortly before the foramen jugulare.
-Blood from the sinus transversus and the sinus cavernosus (and elsewhere) is transported in this vein.
-Basically, the entire blood supply of the inside of the skull is drained via the v. jugularis interna.
-Its clinical importance can be traced back to the central venous catheter (CVC), particularly in the context of intensive care, where this catheter is inserted into the vein via a puncture.
+Blood from the sinus transversus and sinus cavernosus is transported in this vein.
+Basically, the entire blood supply of the inner skull is drained via the v. jugularis interna.
+It is a clinically important structure, as central venous catheters are inserted into this vein.